2006 California Golden Bears football team: UCLA

-Arizona Wildcats
+Arizona

 Cal travelled to Tucson, Arizona Saturday to battle the Arizona Wildcats.
 The AP ranked #8 Golden Bears went into the game with an 8–1 record, and 6–0 in Pac-10.
 The Wildcats were 4–5, 2–4 in the Pac-10, coming off of an upset of the then-ranked Washington State Cougars at Pullman the week before.
 Quarterback Willie Tuitama missed two previous games due to a concussion, and went back in against the Cougars, passing for 159 yards.
 Junior running back Chris Henry had perhaps the biggest day, running for 94 yards and two touchdowns on a school-record 35 carries.
 Cal has blanked the Wildcats in their last two meetings, 28–0 last year in Berkeley and in 2004 at Tucson, 38–0.
 Despite a looming, much-anticipated showdown against the USC Trojans at Los Angeles Memorial Coliseum on November 18 that will probably decide the Pac-10 championship, Cal quarterback Nate Longshore insisted that they were solely focused on the Wildcats this week.

 A 95-yard punt return by DeSean Jackson was the first score, putting the Bears up 7–0.
 Arizona got a field goal next, putting them on the board 7–3.
 Midway through the first quarter, Marshawn Lynch's 79-yard touchdown run was erased by a block-in-the-back call on Lavelle Hawkins, and the Bears had to settle for a field goal.
 In the middle of the second quarter, Longshore hit Jackson with a 72-yard touchdown pass to put the Bears up 17–3 at the half.

 Arizona would drive the clock down on two drives in the second half and get a touchdown on both drives to tie the game at 17.
 Within the span of three plays on the second of these drives, Cal had two interceptions by Bernard Hicks and Daymeion Hughes nullified by two separate penalties.
 Hughes later argued that his case should not have given him a pass interference call, as he was just reaching for the ball.
 On Cal's next drive, with the score now tied, Longshore threw and the ball was intercepted by Arizona's Antoine Cason for another score, putting the Wildcats up 24–17.